shauntmcgovern/ShaunPersonalWebsiteJavaScriptHTMLCSS90BBTX-/README.md

 * The images are being selected from the folder they are in now.
 * Now the first 3 images if you click one of them go to new webpages with a bigger sole image.
 * Now the illustrations fit correctly in the next html page.
 Then just click the browswer back button.
+* Completed html pages for the top six images.
+So if a user clicks the image they can enlarge.